 The Citizens Police Academy (CPA) is a free 12-week program that gives community members opportunities to experience first-hand the realities of life as a police officer in the Round Rock Police Department.
 The Citizens Police Academy is an example of the successes borne of the partnership between the police and the community.
 One of many continued efforts to develop citizen awareness and understanding of the role of law enforcement, the Round Rock Police Department offers the Citizens Police Academy for residents of all backgrounds and occupations.

-For the Spring, classes are Tuesdays from 7 to 10 p.m. starting March 5 and ending with a graduation ceremony on Wednesday, May 28.
+For the Fall 2019 Citizens Police Academy, classes are Tuesdays from 7 to 10 p.m. starting Sept.
+3 and ending with a graduation ceremony on Wednesday, Nov.
+20.

 The program involves both classroom and interactive instruction, including but not limited to: